-Justification: Revisions are intended to provide better clarity and consistency in the safeguarded, and adequate procedures shall be employed to control the distribution, use, and access to these forms.
+Justification: Revisions are intended to provide better clarity and consistency in the regulation governing the collection of information specific to the issuance of markers.

+(ix) The forms required in paragraphs (k) (1)-(v), (vi), and (viii) of this section shall be safeguarded, and adequate procedures shall be employed to control the distribution, use, and access to these forms.
 All portions of the markers, both issued and unissued, shall be safeguarded and procedures shall be employed to control the distribution, use and access to the forms.